PragmaticCoding/PragmaticCoding.github.io/docs/_posts/2021-04-07-TextFormatter_Part2.md

 You can think of `TextFormatter.Change` as clean way to capture each key presses and mouse actions in the TextField, with JavaFX itself handling all of the troublesome details about capturing and applying the keystrokes.

-Using TextFormatter.Change means you don't need to fuss about capturing KeyEvents.
+{% include notice type = "info" content = "Using TextFormatter.Change means you don't need to fuss about capturing KeyEvents." %}
-{: .notice--info}

 The `Filter` is a step between capturing the user action and applying it, and that allows us to write logic that can not just filter out actions, but change them and the way that they impact the `TextField`.